 Dr. Stephen Thorpe is a Director of Zenergy, an academic, facilitator, trainer, and educator who specialises in group work in the online world.
 He is passionate about assisting people to collaborate using a range of online technologies and trains people around the world in online facilitation skills.

-Stephen loves researching ways to enhance the effectiveness of online groups and his PhD explored the use of storytelling in the facilitation of online relationship development.
+Stephen loves researching ways to enhance the effectiveness of online groups and his research has explored the use of storytelling in the facilitation of online relationship development.
 Stephen also holds a Diploma of Facilitation from Zenergy and a Bachelor of Business with First Class Honours from Auckland University of Technology (AUT) where he has a background researching computer-assisted group work and teaching user-centered design part-time.

 His is an agile mindset that likes to take a team approach, focuses on alignment, and is constantly building a culture of success.
 With a background in group facilitation, user-centered design and technology, he is one that integrates the domains of technology and collaboration in bringing together communities of students, alumni and industry.